shyboytm/prisma-syntax/README.md

 - Then select the Install tab
 - Click the Themes button to the right of the search box
 - Enter prisma-syntax in the search box

-- Install using Git
+### Install Using Git
-- Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your ~/.atom/packages directory.
+- If you are a git user, you can install the theme and keep up to date by cloning the repo directly into your ~/.atom/packages directory.

+### Install Using Command Line
+- You can also install right from the command line by running `npm install prisma-syntax`

+### Install Manually
+- Download using the GitHub .zip download option and unzip them
+- Move the dracula-theme folder to ~/.atom/packages

+###Activating theme
+- Go to Atom -> Preferences..., click in the Themes tab, and select Dracula in the Syntax Theme dropdown.

 ## Examples